 Type: Reptile Rapids

-Zoo Med has several styles of waterfalls in the Repti Rapids series.
+Zoo Med has multiple different styles in the Repti Rapids series.
 The thing I like about them is that all the water is contained within itself.
-This means you don’t have to create a separate water container.
+You don’t need a water pool.
 Just place it into your terrarium, fill it with water and plug it in.
-The LED light is on a separate plugin which allows you to run the waterfall with or without the lights.
+The LED light has a separate plugin that allows you to run the waterfall with or without the lights.